OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-25.md

 I will bring upon that land all the words I have pronounced against it, all that is written in this book which Jeremiah has prophesied against all the nations.

 ## Jeremiah 25:14
-They themselves will be enslaved by many nations and great kings; I will repay them according to their deeds and the work of their hands.’”
+They will be subjugated by many nations and great kings; I will repay them according to their deeds and the work of their hands.’”

 ## Jeremiah 25:15
 For this is what the Lord, the God of Israel, said to me: “Take this cup of the wine of my wrath from my hand and make all the nations to whom I send you drink it.